jCallon/jCallon.github.io/pokemon/terastal.md

 ### Body

-This is all speculation right now off of reading the Official Pokemon website. we haven't seen how the edge-cases of the phenomena actually plays out yet.
+This is all speculation right now off of reading the Official Pokemon website, we haven't seen how the edge-cases of the phenomena actually plays out yet.

 Terastal can be used once per battle and lasts until the end of battle, instead of until switch-out.
 Trainers carry the Terastal Orb, instead of needing a Pokemon to hold it as a held item, unlike [Mega Evolutions](https://www.serebii.net/pokemon/megaevolution.shtml).